libssh2/libssh2/docs/libssh2_knownhost_addc.md

 *salt* is a pointer to the salt used for the host hashing, if the host is provided hashed.
 If the host is provided in plain text, salt has no meaning.
-The salt has to be provided base64 encoded with a trailing zero byte.
+The salt has to be provided base64 encoded with a null-terminator.

 *key* is a pointer to the key for the given host.